superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 # Firmware
 Flashing manual refer to [RP2040 Flashing guide](https://github.com/superxc3/xcmkb/blob/main/list%20of%20items/list%20of%20keyboards/60percent/sofle/sofleplus/flashingboard.md).

+## v2.03 - Ergomech edition
+- ditto v2.03
+- Layer and capslock indicator changes to 3 inner thumb keys as RGB underglow couldnt be seen from Ergomech case

 ## v2.03
 - Layer and capslock indicator for rgb underglow only.
 Using dimmer indicator color to avoid flickering.
+- Able to wake from sleep

 ## v2.02a
 - Fix issue on requiring re-plug after reboot or fresh restart by adding `#define SPLIT_WATCHDOG_ENABLE` in `config.h`.